-The answers to these questions provide valuable information and help you ensure the health of the children and youth in your care.
+The answers to these questions provide you with valuable information that helps you ensure the health and safety of the children and youth in your care.

-Whether or not you see a problem, it is important to document your daily health check.
+Whether or not you see a problem, it is important to document daily health checks.
+Use a form provided by your program or use the one provided in the Apply Activities section below.
 Record that you did a health check each day, and mark anything unusual for the child or family.
 Be sure to save this documentation for at least 30 days.
-In the event of a disease outbreak, these records can be very useful to public health officials.
+In the event of a disease outbreak, these records can be very useful to your program and public health officials.

 Exclusion and Readmission Policies

-Your exclusion and readmission policies take into consideration the health of the child, other children, and the needs of the family.
-It’s important that you adhere to the policy and help families understand your program’s health-related expectations and requirements.
+Your program's exclusion and readmission policies take into consideration the health of the child, other children, staff, and the needs of the family.
+It's important that you adhere to your program's policy and help families understand your program's health-related expectations and requirements.

-You are responsible for determining whether or not a child needs to be excluded and for how long.
-It’s your responsibility to know:
+Your administrator is responsible for determining whether or not a child needs to be excluded from child care for health reasons and for how long.
+It's your responsibility to know:

 - The conditions and symptoms that do not require exclusion

 - The criteria for the exclusion of ill children

 - The procedures for a child who requires exclusion